10 Helpful Road to Hana Tips For Maui’s Most Famous Drive

 2. Download an Offline Map

-The second of our Road to Hana tips has to do with navigation as there is no cell phone service for almost the entire drive.
+The second of our Road to Hana tips has to do with navigation, as there is no cell phone service for almost the entire drive.
 In fact, the only time we had any bars was when we had actually made it to the town.
-When traveling we always utilize maps.me which is an easy-to-use offline app.

-Just be sure to download the map before you leave phone service or even the night before!
 It’s also wise to have a written list or screenshots of the different highlights along the route as you won’t be able to look them up.

-→ Have you booked a rental car yet?
-Make sure you know these 6 tips for renting a car on Maui
+Have you booked a rental car yet?
+Make sure you know these 6 tips for renting a car on Maui.

 Twin Falls Maui Hawaii